Adsorption-induced surface normal relaxation of a solid adsorbent: Introduction

-It is of great interest to investigate possible transitions between stable states of a bistable system of adparticles on the surface of a deformable adsorbent.
-One of the ways of the correct description of these transitions is taking account of fluctuations in the system.
-This problem is closely connected with investigation of the influence of fluctuations on the displacement of the adsorbent surface caused by adsorption, especially, taking into account the experimentally established phenomenon of the adsorption-induced surface relaxation of an adsorbent (see, e.g., the review \cite{ref.Nau_78} and references therein). \looseness=-1
+For a bistable system of adparticles on the flat surface of a deformable adsorbent, it is of great interest to investigate possible transitions between stable states of a system.
+One of the ways of correct description of these transitions is taking account of fluctuations in a system.
+This problem is closely connected with investigation of the effect of fluctuations on the normal displacement of the adsorbent surface caused by adsorption, especially, taking into account the experimentally established phenomenon of the adsorption-induced surface normal relaxation of an adsorbent (see, e.g., the review \cite{Nau78} and references therein).
+Only a few experimental data for the adsorption-induced normal displacement of the flat surface of an adsorbent are available for some specific values of the surface coverage.
+According to \cite{Us12}, the theoretical dependence of this displacement on the dimensionless gas concentration can be both a continuous function and a discontinuous function depending on the value of the coupling parameter.
+The second case corresponds to the bistable system under study.

-In the present paper, we generalize the model of adsorption of a gas on the surface of a deformable adsorbent proposed in \cite{ref.Us_12} to the case taking into account thermal fluctuations in the system.
-In Sec.~2, we give general relations for the amount of adsorbed substance on the surface of an adsorbent whose desorption properties vary due to the adsorbent deformation and analyze in detail the important case of the system with two energetically equivalent states.
-In Sec.~3, we study the influence of thermal fluctuations on the specific features of the probability density of the position of the adsorbent surface for monostable and bistable systems.
-The mean transitions times of the bistable system between its stable states are investigated in the parabolic approximation.
-In the general case, the corresponding times are obtained in Appendix. \looseness=-1
+In the present paper, we generalize the model of adsorption of a gas on the flat surface of a deformable solid adsorbent proposed in \cite{Us12} for the case taking into account thermal fluctuations in the system.
+In section~\ref{Model}, we present general relations for the normal displacement of the adsorbent surface in adsorption and the amount of adsorbed substance on the surface of an adsorbent whose desorption properties vary due to the adsorbent deformation and analyze in detail the important case of the system with two energetically equivalent states.
+In section~\ref{Stationary}, we study the effect of thermal fluctuations on specific features of the probability density of the position of the adsorbent surface for monostable and bistable systems.
+The mean transition times of the bistable system between its stable states are investigated in the parabolic approximation.
+In the general case, the corresponding times are obtained in Appendix.

-\section{Statement of the Problem and General Relations}
+\section{Statement of the problem and general relations}